axos88/chef_nginx/README.md

 - `node['nginx']['upload_progress']['zone_name']` - Zone name which will be used to store the per-connection tracking information.
 Default is `proxied`.
 - `node['nginx']['upload_progress']['zone_size']` - Zone size in bytes.
 Default is `1m` (1 megabyte).

-## Recipes

-This cookbook contains a large number of recipes, but the `default` can be used for all install scenarios given the correct attributes are set.
-The remainder of the recipes are related to passenger and source installation.
-See the usage section for further details.

-### default

-The default recipe will install nginx as a native package for the system through the distro package manager and sets up the configuration according to the Debian site enable/disable style with `sites-enabled` using the `nxensite` and `nxdissite` scripts.
-The nginx service will be managed with the normal init scripts that are presumably included in the native package.

-- Includes the `repo` recipe to setup the nginx.org upstream repo unless `node['nginx']['repo_source']` is set to nil
-- Includes the `ohai_plugin` recipe to provide additional nginx information to Chef via an Ohai plugin.

-### socketproxy

-This will add socketproxy support to your nginx proxy setup.
-Do not include this recipe directly.
-Instead, add it to the `node['nginx']['default']['modules']` array (see below).

-### ohai_plugin

-This recipe provides an Ohai plugin as a template.
-It is included by both the `default` and `source` recipes.

-### authorized_ips

-Sets up configuration for the `authorized_ip` nginx module.
-Do not include this recipe directly.
-Instead, add it to the `node['nginx']['default']['modules']` array (see below).

-### source

-This recipe is responsible for building nginx from source.
-It ensures that the required packages to build nginx are installed (pcre, openssl, compile tools).
-The source will be downloaded from the `node['nginx']['source']['url']`.
-The `node['nginx']['user']` will be created as a system user.
-If you want to use existing user set `node['nginx']['source']['use_existing_user']` to `true`.
-The appropriate configuration and log directories and config files will be created as well according to the attributes `node['nginx']['dir']` and `node['nginx']['log_dir']`.

-The recipe attempts to detect whether additional modules should be added to the configure command through recipe inclusion (see below), and whether the version or configuration flags have changed and should trigger a recompile.

-The nginx service will be set up according to `node['nginx']['init_style']`.

-**RHEL/CentOS** This recipe should work on RHEL/CentOS with "init" as the init style.

-The following recipes are used to build module support into nginx.
-To use a module in the `chef_nginx::source` recipe, add its recipe name to the attribute `node['nginx']['source']['modules']`.

-- `ipv6.rb` - enables IPv6 support
-- `http_echo_module.rb` - downloads the `http_echo_module` module and enables it as a module when compiling nginx.
-- `http_geoip_module.rb` - installs the GeoIP libraries and data files and enables the module for compilation.
-- `http_gzip_static_module.rb` - enables the module for compilation.
-Be sure to set `node['nginx']['gzip_static'] = 'yes'`.
-- `http_perl_module.rb` - enables embedded Perl for compilation.
-- `http_realip_module.rb` - enables the module for compilation and creates the configuration.
-- `http_ssl_module.rb` - enables SSL for compilation.
-- `http_stub_status_module.rb` - provides `nginx_status` configuration and enables the module for compilation.
-- `naxsi_module` - enables the naxsi module for the web application firewall for nginx.
-- `passenger` - builds the passenger gem and configuration for "`mod_passenger`".
-- `syslog` - enables syslog support for nginx.
-This only works with source builds.
-See <https://github.com/yaoweibin/nginx_syslog_patch>
-- `upload_progress_module.rb` - builds the `upload_progress` module and enables it as a module when compiling nginx.
-- `openssl_source.rb` - downloads and uses custom OpenSSL source when compiling nginx

 ## Resources

 ### nginx_site